The Finnleo Sauna Experience Q & A

 What are some of the most notable benefits of using a sauna?

 Relaxation is by far the most cited benefit from regular sauna bathers, followed closely by the positive effects seen from detoxification.
+Download the health benefits of sauna.

 Materials and Installation